 If A is a root of the primitive polynomial and m(A) is the mask

 polynomial evaluated at A, the equivalent shift s solves the equation

 in order of descending powers.

-The second command shows that a mask of 1 is equivalent to a shift
+1 to a shift.
+The mask is equivalent to a shift of

 Lee, J. S., and L. E. Miller, CDMA Systems Engineering Handbook, Boston, Artech House, 1998.

 Simon, Marvin K., Jim K. Omura, et al., Spread Spectrum Communications Handbook, New York, McGraw-Hill, 1994.